-A joint design effort by Donald Ross and Harry Colt, the course was constructed by Ross from plans drawn up by Colt.
-It extends in the modern era to a modest 6,440 yards so it’s acquired little in terms of length down the years.
+Designed by Harry Colt, the course was constructed by Ross from plans drawn up by Colt.
+Colt was paid $100 per day and Ross $20 for their respective endeavors.
+Old Elm extends in the modern era to a modest 6,440 yards so it’s acquired little in terms of length down the years.

 In 2010, the club commissioned J. Drew Rogers to restore Old Elm, which initially centred on a tree clearance programme to widen playing corridors and open up sight lines.
 Fairways were subsequently widened and greens returned to their original sizes.

 “To this day, the greens at Old Elm are the original push-up style surfaces that Ross built in 1913”, comments J. Drew Rogers.
 “Their evolution, however, rendered them smaller, more circular in shape and with less distinctive relationships to the bunkers and surrounding landforms.
 We worked to recapture the original oblong shapes and recovered dozens of strategic cupping areas that had otherwise been negated.”

 Several cross-bunkers were also recovered during the restoration, and in 2013 the club extended focus to include fairway and greenside bunkering.